wp-plugins/instant-feedback/readme.txt

 = Features =

-	= A customizable emoticon based feedback button set for instant feedback capture = = Once feedback provided, the emotion-tagged article can be shared along with the url of the article over social networks = = Dynamic feedback-triggered real-time content recommendation engine = = Get insightful engagement analytics =
+	 A customizable emoticon based feedback button set for instant feedback capture

+	 Once feedback provided, the emotion-tagged article can be shared along with the url of the article over social networks
-= Myeffecto for WordPress =

-So you simply select a list of emotions from a library we provide and add the plugin to your content and your viewers respond you what they feel.
-And the best part?
-Its only a button click.
-So that your lazy friends needn't write lines of comments.
-Myeffecto for wordpress plugin integrates by using Myeffecto login and aligns before wordpress comments.
+	Dynamic feedback-triggered real-time content recommendation engine

+	Get insightful engagement analytics

 = Language =

 	MyEffecto is currently only available in English.
-	If you’d like to help us to translate our emoticon nomenclature into your local language, please let us know on support@myeffecto.com
+	If you’d like to help us to translate our emoticon nomenclature into your local language,
+	please let us know on support@myeffecto.com

 = Support =